Salem, New Jersey: History

 During the American Revolutionary War, British forces under Lieutenant-Colonel Charles Mawhood launched a raid on Salem on March 18, 1778.
 Mawhood's troops surprised and defeated a force of American militia at a nearby bridge, and Mawhood threatened to burn Salem if the town's garrison refused to surrender.
 American Colonel Asher Holmes threatened to terrorize local Loyalists in retaliation if Mawhood carried out his threats, which led the latter to back down.
-However, on March 21 Major John Graves Simcoe led 300 troops of the 27th Regiment of Foot and Queen's Rangers in a sneak attack on Hancock House, surprising and killing between 20 and 30 American militiamen sleeping there.
+However, on March 21 Major John Graves Simcoe led 300 troops of the 27th Regiment of Foot and Queen's Rangers in a surprise attack on Hancock House, where they killed between 20 and 30 American militiamen who were sleeping there.
 Simcoe's troops, reportedly exclaiming "Spare no one!
 Give no quarter!", allegedly killed several militiamen who were attempting to surrender and fatally injured Loyalist judge William Hancock Jr., the owner of Hancock House before American troops commandeered it.
-After the war ended in 1783, treason trials were held at the county courthouse where suspected Loyalists were put on trial for having allegedly aided the British during their raid on Salem.
-Four men were convicted and sentenced to death for treason; however, they were pardoned by Governor William Livingston and exiled from New Jersey.
+After the war ended in 1783, treason trials were held at the county courthouse where suspected Loyalists were tried for allegedly aiding the British during the raid on Salem.
+Four men were convicted and sentenced to death for treason, but they were pardoned by Governor William Livingston and exiled from New Jersey.

-Salem was formally incorporated on February 21, 1798, as one of the state's initial group of 104 townships by the New Jersey Legislature's Township Act of 1798.
-The Old County Courthouse was the site of the legend of Colonel Robert Gibbon Johnson proving the edibility of the tomato.
-According to legend, Colonel Johnson stood upon the courthouse steps in 1820 and ate tomatoes in front of a large amazed crowd assembled to watch him do so.
-However, the legend did not appear in print until 1948 and modern scholars doubt the veracity of this story.
+Salem was formally incorporated on February 21, 1798, as one of 104 townships initially established by the New Jersey Legislature under the Township Act of 1798.

+The Old Salem County Courthouse is associated with the legend that Colonel Robert Gibbon Johnson proved the edibility of the tomato.
+According to the legend, Colonel Johnson stood upon the courthouse steps in 1820 and ate tomatoes in front of a large, astonished crowd assembled to watch him do so.
+However, the legend did not appear in print until 1948 and modern scholars question its historical accuracy.

-On February 25, 1858, it was reincorporated as Salem City.
+On February 25, 1858, Salem was reincorporated as Salem City.

 Historical buildings

-The Old Salem County Courthouse serves today as the administrative offices for Salem City.
-It is the oldest active courthouse in New Jersey and is the second-oldest courthouse in continuous use in the United States.
-The Courthouse was erected in 1735 during the reign of King George II using locally manufactured bricks.
-The building was enlarged in 1817 and additionally enlarged and remodeled in 1908.
-Its distinctive bell tower is essentially unchanged and the original bell sits in the courtroom.
+The Old Salem County Courthouse now houses the administrative offices of Salem City.
+It is the oldest courthouse in New Jersey still in active use and the second-oldest courthouse in continuous use in the United States.
+Built in 1735 during the reign of King George II, the courthouse was constructed of locally manufactured bricks.
+It was enlarged in 1817 and enlarged and remodeled again in 1908, but its distinctive bell tower remains essentially unchanged, and the original bell is still displayed in the courtroom.